 History shows that not all who enter an affordable housing lottery ultimately qualify for a unit.
 To address concerns that the eligibility standards utilized to determine qualification for affordable housing are too high, the Town and CDA reiterate that the standards used are those established by the Department of Housing & Urban Development (HUD).
-In its continuing efforts to assist individuals seeking affordable housing, the Town intends to facilitate, in partnership with the Ministerial Alliance and on its own, housing education and counseling seminars aimed at those who have been unsuccessful in moving forward in affordable housing lotteries in the past as well as those who may be attempting to enter an affordable housing lottery for the first time.
+In its continuing efforts to assist individuals seeking affordable housing education and counseling seminars aimed at those who have been unsuccessful in moving forward in affordable housing lottery for the first time.
 It is the hope that such efforts to help individuals better understand the application process and the eligibility requirements, as well as the importance of one's financial and credit status, can go a long way toward ensuring a more favorable outcome in future affordable housing lotteries.